radius-project/design-notes/resources/2024-07-secretstore-feature-spec.md

 <!-- Dependency Name – summary of dependency.
 Issues/concerns/risks with this dependency -->
 <!-- Risk Name – summary of risk.
 Mitigation plan if known.
 If it is not yet known, no problem. -->

 **Dependency: ability to reference values from `Applications.Core/secretStores`.** This feature is dependent on the ability to reference values from `Applications.Core/secretStores`, which should be doable given the existing functionality of referencing secret values for TLS Termination in `Applications.Core/gateways`.

+> The TLS certificate data secret in `Applications.Core/gateways` is referenced today by `tls: { certificateFrom: secretstore.id }`.
+As a part of implementation we should evaluate if the `valueFrom: { secretRef: { ... } }` pattern proposed here is an acceptable deviation from the previous pattern implemented for `gateways`.

 **Risk: use of secrets in core and portable resources.** This pattern of referencing and leveraging secrets in core and portable resources might not be a common or desirable pattern for users.
 We will validate this by opening up this feature spec for discussion with the community.